Citroën Berlingo électrique: Heating

-In order to minimise battery usage, a petrol driven heater is fully integrated to vehicle.
+In order to minimise battery usage, a petrol driven heater produced by Webasto is fully integrated to vehicle.
 It typically takes 5 to 10 minutes to warm and provides excellent cabin heating.
 It takes several minutes for the heater to run down and will therefore continue to operate after the ignition is turned off.

 The heater fuel tank has a capacity of 8 L. Typical fuel consumption rate is 0.5 L/h.

 Brakes

 When the accelerator is released, regenerative braking returns kinetic energy to the traction battery.

 Power assisted brakes are supplied as standard.
 However, because the vacuum supply from the engine inlet manifold that normally supplies the brake servo is not available on an electric vehicle, a dedicated vacuum pump is used.
 Typical operation of the vacuum pump is on for 10–15 seconds and off for a couple of minutes.
 When the ignition is switched off, braking is not power-assisted.

 When the very powerful regenerative braking is active the brake lights are not illuminated.
 This can be disconcerting for other drivers who may not notice the van slowing significant without the help of the brake lights.
 The manual states that with a full blown PSA service terminal, brake light operation during regenerative braking can be set to "on" though, while it is set to "off" by default.